jananadiw/nuxt-typescript-sass-boilerplate/README.md

+## Vue Nuxt Typescript and Scss Boilerplate

-## A Nuxt Boilerplate with Typescript and SASS
+>  A Nuxt boilerplate with Typescript installed along with Sass.
+Type definitions are installed and set up for Nuxt, Jest and Vue.

 ### Build Setup